Register Your Spruce Number

 You can also use your public Spruce Health profile once it’s been completely filled out.
 To update your Spruce profile, go to Settings > Organization Profile.

-What is an opt-in process?
+What is an opt-in process for sending SMS text messages?

-Phone service carriers require that we collect information describing how people opt in to receiving SMS/text messages from your organization.
+Phone service carriers require that we collect information describing how people opt into receiving SMS text messages from your organization.

-There are a variety of ways to have someone opt in to receiving text messages.
+There are a variety of ways to have someone opt into receiving text messages.
 A few examples include:

-3. End users opt in by texting START to (111) 222-3333 to opt in.
+3. Users opt in by texting START to your phone number to opt in.

 Spruce recommends having SMS opt-in language in your standard organizational agreements, such as your new-patient agreement.